 Weight: 1602kg (3524.4lbs)

-Ganini, more commonly known as DJ, was born at the Werribee Open Range Zoo in Victoria on 21 August 2002.
+DJ was born at the Werribee Open Range Zoo in Victoria.
 DJ was born during a severe storm, and as he was unable to endure the harsh conditions, he and his mother were given a helping hand by staff to get him through his first few days.
 He quickly recovered from his difficult start to life and has grown into an impressive, handsome and very gentle giant.

 Weight: 1840kg (4048lbs)